EB-2 National Interest Waiver Qualifications

 Previous employment experience alone is probably not enough to get your national interest waiver of a job offer and labor certification.
 You must have other achievements.
 The work that you do and what you have to offer must be of interest to the United States.
 You need to prove your credentials and experience.
 It requires substantial evidence from others showing how you are one of the best in your field.

-Myth 3: A work permit means my EB-2 NIW petition will be approved
+Myth 3: A work permit means the EB-2 National Interest Waiver petition will be approved

 If you are in the US, you can apply for the EB-2 NIW with adjustment of status.
-This way, the EB-2 NIW petition and adjustment of status application will be adjudicated concurrently.
-You also apply for Employment Authorization and a Travel Permit.
-The Employment Authorization and Travel Permit applications are processed and approved first.
-You will get a work permit, a social security card, and travel authorization before a decision on your EB-2 NIW petition.
+The EB-2 NIW petition and adjustment of status application will be decided together.
+The adjustment of status application includes an application for employment authorization and travel permit.
+The employment authorization and travel permit applications are processed first.
+If approved, the employment authorization and travel authorization arrive prior to the EB-2 NIW petition decision.

-Note that USCIS can still deny your EB-2 National Interest Waiver petition.
-You must be aware of this possibility and the consequences of a denial letter.
-USCIS will send you a letter telling you why you were denied and will cancel your work permit.
+Getting work authorization and a travel permit has no bearing on the EB-2 National Interest Waiver petition.
+Thus, the EB-2 NIW petition can still get denied.
+You must be aware of this possibility and the consequences of a denial.
+If you are denied, USCIS will send you a letter telling you why you were denied and will cancel your work permit.
 They will give about 30 days to leave the country.
 You can avoid this by only applying for the EB-2 NIW petition without adjustment of status.
-You must have this conversation with your lawyer to decide if this is right for you.
+You can talk to our immigration lawyers to decide if this is right for you.

 Talk to an Immigration Lawyer